Patent Foramen Ovale

 Rarely, people with PFOs may have a higher rate of a certain type of stroke (called paradoxical thromboembolic stroke).
 In a paradoxical stroke, a blood clot that develops in a vein (often leg veins) breaks free and travels to the right side of the heart.
 Normally, this clot would then continue to the lungs, but in someone with a PFO, the clot could pass through the hole to the left side of the heart.
 It may then be pumped out to the body, travel to the brain and become stuck there, preventing blood flow to that part of the brain (stroke).

-Having a very mobile septum along with a PFO may lead to a higher risk for having a stroke.
+When a person with a PFO also has a very mobile atrial septum, it may lead to a higher risk for having a stroke.

 Some people may take medicines to prevent blood clots.